An Iconography of Broken Bodies.

 Baking the Body: How to Make Homemade Communion Bread for your Church.
-Anglican Compass posted this reflection on communion bread baking with children and a practical recipe.
+A reflection and recipe for Anglican Compass on communion bread baking with children.

 The Gospel is Beautiful.
 We can't separate the beauty of God from the pain of the cross, and that is very good news.